 Over the past five years AmCham Singapore has pushed the U.S. government to allow American citizens access to the APEC Business Travel Card.
 The card gives frequent business travelers pre-cleared, facilitated short-term entry to participating APEC member economies, saving them valuable time at airports around Asia-Pacific.
 For several years, the card has been available to citizens of every APEC economy except the United States and Canada.
 The U.S. government started issuing APEC Business Travel Cards to qualified U.S. travelers on June 12, 2014.
-We are pleased to announce that with strong support from AmCham Singapore, the U.S. Senate on September 27, 2017 approved bipartisan legislation (S.504) co-sponsored by Senators Mazie Hirono (D-HI) and Steve Daines (R-MT) reauthorizing the legislation to allow American citizens access to the card for many more years to come!
-The bill now moves to the U.S. House of Representatives where action is expected to be taken soon.
+In October 2017 and with strong support from AmCham Singapore, the U.S. House of Representatives and Senate approved bipartisan legislation and it was signed into law by President Trump, just in time for his first extended trip to Asia since occupying the White House.
+There is no question that the legislation was ultimately a result of our advocacy efforts in coordination with Asia Pacific Council of American Chambers of Commerce.
 Many thanks to all of our AmCham members who advocated with us on this important piece of legislation!

 On November 16, 2016 AmCham Singapore strongly endorsed U.S. Senator Mazie Hirono’s letter to President Obama, co-signed by Senators Cory Gardner, Amy Klobuchar and Gary C. Peters, requesting that the United States extend the validity of the APEC Business Travel Card (ABTC) from three to five years on the occasion of the upcoming Asia Pacific Economic Cooperation (APEC) Leaders’ Meeting to be held in Lima, Peru from November 19-20, 2016.